PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 BaseAnchor
 ****************************************************

-The ``BaseAnchor`` class implements essential functionality that defines an anchor: it holds references to a wallet and the node pool for use within indy-sdk; it implements calls common to all anchors of all kinds.
+The ``BaseAnchor`` class implements essential functionality that defines an anchor: it holds references to a wallet and an optional node pool for use within indy-sdk.
+The code implements calls common to all anchors of all kinds.

 Its property methods make an instance's pool and wallet available; convenience methods delegate to the wallet to make its DID and verification keys available.

-Its context manager methods engage the underlying counterparts of the Wallet class.
+Its context manager methods are placeholders for descendants to perform setup and teardown operations.

 The class's ``_submit()`` and ``_sign_submit()`` methods encapsulate boilerplate to submit requests and return responses against the indy-sdk ledger.
 Both methods raise ``ClosedPool`` if operating off-line (holder-prover and verifier anchors off-line must operate entirely from caches) or ``BadLedgerTxn`` on a request that the indy-sdk cannot process; ``_sign_submit()`` raises ``CorruptWallet`` on a signed request that appears to use a wallet for node pool distinct from the anchor's current one.

+The ``_verkey_for()`` method takes a DID and retrieves a corresponding verification key.
+It checks the wallet first, then the node pool if the anchor has one.

+The ``reseed()`` method updates the private signing and public verification key in anchor's the wallet and its corresponding nym on the ledger as per the following illustration.

 Its ``get_nym()`` method fetches and return the anchor's cryptonym from the distributed ledger via the indy-sdk.